 We are fully committed to ensuring that all individuals have access to our programme of work.
 We are engaged in a number of initiatives and partners to ensure we are working strategically to achieve better representation across audiences, staff and artists.
 Our overall ambition is to achieve greater inclusion across the following priority groups:

 - People using Gaelic, Scots languages and BSL

 This is reflected in our programme and in the following examples of our current initiatives.

-We are aiming to offer integrated BSL interpretation for all of our productions in 2019.
+We have aimed to offer integrated BSL interpretation for all of our productions since 2019.
 We are also aiming for each production, at each venue, to have an audio described performance, a touch tour, a captioned performance, and a visual guide available in advance with a breakout space at the performance.

 We are also continuing to trial the use of subpacs in some of our shows, which is a form of transformative wearable audio technology that converts sound into high fidelity vibrations for d/Deaf and hard of hearing audiences.
-244 people accessed SubPacs during our Futureproof Festival last year and this year, we will be making them available for Them! and Dear Europe.
+244 people accessed SubPacs during our Futureproof Festival in 2018, and in 2019 we made them available for Them! and Dear Europe.

 Contacting us about accessible performances: